-Gentiles in God’s Plan for Israel
+Jew and Gentile in God’s Plan

 The nations were left to either “seek God, and perhaps feel their way toward him and find him” (Acts 17:27) as Rahab, Ruth, and Naaman did, or to choose to remain in their sin and idolatry.